Dr. Guy Bunker: Is more emphasis on securing against the insider threat really necessary?

 Business today relies upon a collaborative value chain from suppliers through to customers and the new technologies, such as those found with social networking and the cloud, enable this to occur.
 Unfortunately when collaborating there is a need to ensure that only the correct information is shared otherwise there is risk of financial penalties, brand reputation damage and unfortunate news coverage.

 Solutions are available to help the CIO; Data Loss Prevention (DLP) technology can be deployed to cover the threats, but all too often the ‘stop and block’ behavior discourages effective use.
 New technology should be added to DLP, Adaptive Redaction – which only removes the critical information that breaks policy, while leaving the rest of the information to continue to the recipient therefore relieving the fear of business interruption and data loss.

 BYOD has its own set of challenges and the security of corporate data is one of them.
 Policies need to be both in place and enforced to minimize the information risk.
 Organizations are now looking to install their corporate security onto BYOD devices to mitigate some of the risks as well as put in place joiner / leaver processes to ensure that BYOD devices contain no unauthorized information.

-Rake Narang: In the light of Snowden / Manning cases, will we see more emphasis put on securing against the insider threat?
+Info Security PG: In the light of Snowden / Manning cases, will we see more emphasis put on securing against the insider threat?